 CANDIDATE NAME

 CENTRE NUMBER CANDIDATE NUMBER

-ADDITIONAL MATHEMATICS 0606/12

-Paper 1 October/November 20

-2 hou Jrs
+ADDITIONAL M/ Paper 1 ATHEMATICS Oc 0606/12 tober/November 2013 2 hours

-Candidates answer on the Question Paper.
+Candidates answ Additional Materi er on the Question Paper. als: Electronic calculator

-Additional Materials : Electronic calculator
+READ THESE IN STRUCTIONS FIRST

 Write your Centre number, candidate number and name on all the work you hand in.
+Write in dark blue or black pen.

+You may use a pencil for any diagrams or graphs.
 Do not use staples, paper clips, highlighters, glue or correction fluid.
+DO NOT WRITE IN ANY BARCODES.